 Home maintenance - FAQs

 We provide all new homeowners with warranty cover for the first two years of ownership.
 Our warranty provides protection against most defects within this period and is supplemented by additional insurance protection provided in years three to ten (through the ICW or a similar industry regulated insurance scheme).
-Please see our guides for more information
+Please see our guides for more information.

 A defect is defined as non-compliance, or a failure to perform to the regulatory standards covering all aspects of your new home.
-It is common for new build homes to have defects, also known as snags, which are sometimes caused by poor workmanship.
-Most snags are minor and cosmetic, such as a scratch on a window or a crack on a work surface.

 Defects do not include damages caused by storms, negligence, abuse, or a failure to maintain a product in line with the manufacturer’s recommendations.
 A drainage issue caused by the flushing or disposal of inappropriate products or substances into the drainage system.
 Normal settlement and shrinkage cracks.
 Condensation or associated problems caused by a failure to adequately ventilate the property.

 To report any defects in the home covered by your warranty, please log onto the Clixifix “Residents Portal”.
 You should have been sent a link on handover to create your own log-in details.
 Please get in touch with the customer care team if you have not received these.